kwea123/VTuber_Unity/README.md

 ## 2. Synchronize with the virtual character
 1. Execute `unity.x86_64` to launch the unity window featuring the virtual character (unity-chan here).
-2. After the vitual character shows up, run `python demo.py --connect` to synchronize your face features with the virtual character. (add `--debug` to see your face and `--cpu` if you have CPU only as of step 1.)
+2. After the vitual character shows up, run `python demo.py --connect` to synchronize your face features with the virtual character. (add `--debug` to see your face and `--cpu` if you have CPU only as step 1.)

 You should see the following:
 <p align="center">